Memory-Efficient 2D/3D Shape Assembly of Robot Swarms: Methodology

 \subsection{Shape Assembly Controller}

 The behavior-based distributed controller for robot swarm shape assembly is designed based on the tree map.
 The control command of robot $i$ is given in the form of a velocity vector as follows:

-which consists of two components: a forming velocity that drives the robot to assemble the target shape, and an avoiding velocity that ensures collision avoidance.
+which consists of two components: a forming velocity that drives the robot to assemble the target shape, and a collision-avoidance velocity that ensures collision avoidance.
 Fig.~\ref{fig:overview}(c) provides a 2D illustration of the velocity commands.